 - Your intranet provider takes care of technical issues, security, support and maintenance.

 - You log in to it to add pages, content and other elements to your intranet.

 Hosted intranet services are offered by many web hosting firms

 - They are also available from specialist intranet providers.

-- Choose a reputable supplier - ask for recommendations and search the internet for reviews before signing a contract.
+- Choose a reputable supplier.
+Ask colleagues and friends for recommendations.
+Check the internet for reviews before signing a contract.

-- If a company already hosts your website, it may be best to use them for your intranet.
+- If a company already hosts your website, it may be cost-effective for them to provide your intranet.

 A key benefit is that most technical issues are handled by the hosting company

-- Look for a service agreement guaranteeing a fast response to technical problems.
+- Choose a service agreement that guarantees a fast response to technical problems.